Novel Coronavirus (COVID-19)

 Can I dine out?

 Yes and No. Services will depend on the location of the restaurant.
 Some are restricted to take-out only and others may have outdoor dining.
-Patrons are generally not permitted to dine or congregate in restaurants, bars, and similar establishments.
+Under the Orange Tier system restaurants can open indoors with modifications.

 What if my plumbing gets stopped up or I have a water line break?
 Can I get that fixed?